Type your question then click from the drop-down list 👇

 For all other enquiries please contact the Rangers on 9574 9370 at your earliest convenience.

-In Morangup it is advisable to contain dogs in fenced areas to prevent them from wandering and potentially harming licenced livestock.
+In Morangup it is advisable to contain dogs in fenced areas to prevent them from wandering and potentially harming licensed livestock.

 SEE ALSO THIS ADVICE "Understanding the Law - Firearms and Threats to HARM and/or KILL"